 Child Welfare Training

 Federal Title IV-E funding is available to MSW students in both full- and part-time programs for training in public child welfare.
-After acceptance into the school, generalist year or advanced practice year students may apply to this special program designed to prepare advanced practitioners for practice in public child welfare.
+After applying to the MSW program, generalist year or advanced practice year students may apply to this special program designed to prepare advanced practitioners for practice in public child welfare.
 Students complete a specialized curriculum within the child, youth, and family welfare focus area.
-MSW students accepted into the training program receive tuition (in-state or MN reciprocity), a book & mileage stipend, and a monthly stipend each year they are in field, in the program.
-In return, after graduation, child welfare trainees agree to work in a public child welfare position in the State of Wisconsin for each year they received funding.
+MSW students accepted into the training program receive tuition, a book & mileage stipend, and a monthly stipend each year they are in field.
+In return child welfare trainees sign a contract agreeing to work, after graduation, in a public child welfare position in the State of Wisconsin for a prescribed amount of time.
 For complete details, contact the Title IV-E program coordinator (contact information available on the program website).

 Social work applicants should be advised that state statutes require background checks on all potential field students prior to the field experience.
 Information regarding this process is provided to students after they are accepted into the School of Social Work.